chrissimpkins/naked-docs/_build/html/_sources/toolshed_overview.txt

 **C Module Import**: ``Naked.toolshed.c.network``

 The network module includes the HTTP class for simple GET and POST requests with text or binary data.
+It also supports simple text and binary file writes from GET or POST requests.

-Documentation: coming soon...
+Documentation: :doc:`toolshed_network`

 Python Module